-We want to take this opportunity to welcome you to the Occupational Health and Fitness Program.
-This program is a collaborative approach between Management and Labor to develop, promote, enhance and maintain the wellness and fitness of our most important asset, the firefighters who deliver our service to the citizens of .

-Our goal was to develop a positive and educational approach to wellness and fitness programs in the fire service.
-It requires a commitment by labor and management to a positive, individualized wellness- fitness program.

-This program is intended to mirror NFPA 1582 and the IAFF/ IAFC Wellness Fitness Initiative that are used as the ultimate Fire Service specific occupational health and fitness standards.
-Through collaboration of Local and , this program is designed to promote the wellness of our firefighters.

-This is a non-punitive, voluntary program designed to provide you a comprehensive medical evaluation and fitness assessment for your own benefit and personal wellbeing.
-We support NFPA

-1582 - 4.4.2, which states, "No fire department personnel, other than the fire department physician or appropriate medical staff, shall have access to another member's medical records without the express written consent of that member."
-Thereby ensuring results will be strictly between you and the provider.

-Tomorrow's fire service requires that we face our destiny of keeping our firefighters fit today.
-We encourage full participation in this program from each and every one of you, as we are only as strong as out weakest link.

-With your help, we will realize our goals of increasing firefighter wellness and reducing the number and impact of injuries that occur to our members.

-For the Department:

-Fire Chief

-For the Union:

-Local IAFF President
+We want to take this opportunity to welcome you to and Fitness Program.
+This program is a collaborati and Labor to develop, promote, enhance and main most important asset, the firefighters who deliver o ive approach between Management tain the wellness and fitness of our Our goal was to develop a positive and education programs in the fire service.
+It requires a commit positive, individualized wellness- fitness program.
+This program is intended to mirror NFPA 1582 and Initiative that are used as the ultimate Fire Service fitness standards.
+Through collaboration of Local designed to promote the wellness of our firefighters specific occupational health and and, this program is This is a non-punitive, voluntary program designed medical evaluation and fitness assessment for you being.
+We support NFPA 1582 - 4.4.2, which states, "No fire department per department physician or appropriate medical staff, member's medical records without the express write Thereby ensuring results will be strictly between you the provider. r own benefit and personal well- rsonnel, other than the fire shall have access to another tten consent of that member."
+Tomorrow's fire service requires that we face our detoday.
+We encourage full participation in this program, as we are only as strong as out weakest link.
+With your help, we will realize our goals of increasi the number and impact of injuries that occur to our For the Department: Fire Chief For the Union: Local IAFF President to as "Contractor") seeks t uniformed personnel. otection Association pational Medical Program dentified in this request for PA 1582 medical physical.
+Indentified as a package or no later than